gre/gl-react-native-v2/README.md

 OpenGL bindings for react-native to implement complex effects over images and components, in VDOM descriptive paradigm.

-It lets you implement complex effects over images and components, in the Virtual DOM descriptive paradigm.

 More technically, `gl-react-native` allows you to write a [fragment shader](https://www.opengl.org/wiki/Fragment_Shader) that covers a View.
 The shader can render: generated graphics/demos, effects on top of images, effects over any UI content... anything you can imagine!

 **There's also a React version [`gl-react`](http://github.com/ProjectSeptemberInc/gl-react) with the same API.**